Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

        - SCSI HBA with external ports (to connect to JBOD)

-  **Notes**
+**Notes (Server Reference Configuration)**

 - The minimum number of network ports per server is 3.

 - Usage of Mellanox HCAs is recommended but not mandatory.
 For optimal performance you need two high-speed network ports (10 GbE minimum; 50 GbE or 100 GbE recommended).
 All the three servers must have Mellanox HCA or none of the servers must have it.

 - Infiniband and OmniPath adapters are not supported.